Is Iraq safe for foreign visitors?

-Iraq & Iraqi Kurdistan
+Iraq & Iraqi Kurdistan Travel

 Northern Iraqi Kurdistan has been a safe haven for travelers for several years now.
 The autonomous region controls it’s own borders and has a separate regional government, army and visa policy to the rest of Iraq.

-It’s been 15 years since the American led invasion and 2 years on from the defeat of ISIS, so how safe is it?
+It’s been 18 years since the American led invasion and 3 years on from the defeat of ISIS, so how safe is it?

 So, how did it go?

 The journey from Baghdad airport to downtown takes you along “route Irish”, which is historically one of the most dangerous roads in the country.
 Today though it’s a good indicator of how your visit will pan out.
 It’s fully paved and like the rest of the city; at peace.
-It was a good start to the trip and certainly brings home the normality of the country.
+It was a good start to the trip and certainly brings home the normality of the country today.